-Like everyone else, I dream of having an Instagram-worthy pantry: color-coded glass jars filled with bulk goods, Stand-Up Stashers full of yummy snacks, labels all neat and visible.
+Like many, I dream of having an Instagram-worthy pantry: Stand-Up Stasher bags and color coordinated glass jars full of bulk goods and yummy snacks, labels all neat and visible.
 Sigh.
 That's living.

-It’s easy to get swept up in social media madness and having all the “zero waste essentials” you see on Instagram and Pinterest but IRL, my pantry reflects my recent eating habits — nuts in empty peanut butter jars and beans packed in old pasta sauce containers.
+It’s easy to get swept up in social media madness and all the “zero waste essentials” you see on Instagram and Pinterest, but IRL my pantry reflects my recent eating habits — nuts in empty peanut butter jars and beans packed in old pasta sauce containers.
 It's real, and it's real sustainable.

 Want to know how to stock up on zero waste essentials without investing in anything fancy or new?
 This post is for you.

 Not gonna lie— I secretly get excited every time I buy something in a glass jar, knowing that I am adding a jar to my collection.
 If you avoid plastic at the grocery store by opting for glass whenever possible, you’ll end up with a decent collection of jars.
 You can reuse them for storing leftover soups or pastas, shopping in the bulk bin, bringing tea or coffee on the go, or even as a container for your leftovers when dining out.

 I have dozens of jars and use them all regularly.
 Hot tip (pun intended): If you want to use a heat-proof jar for hot tea or coffee, make a “sleeve” using rubber bands to protect your hand from the heat, like how @sustainablesabs does in this post.
 To make this even more sustainable, reuse rubber bands that come wrapped around your spinach or broccoli for the sleeve.
 So smart.